Chattanooga-Digital-Dev/hubzilla/README.md

 # Hubzilla Local Development with Docker

-A fully containerized Hubzilla setup for local development with HTTPS support and automated SSL certificate generation.
+A fully containerized Hubzilla setup for local development with HTTPS support.

 ## Features